GoogleCloudPlatform/openjdk-runtime/README.md

 # Google Cloud Platform OpenJDK Docker Image

 This repository contains the source for the Google-maintained OpenJDK [docker](https://docker.com) image.
-This image can be used as the base image for running Java applications on [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/) and [Google Container Engine](https://cloud.google.com/container-engine).
+This image can be used as the base image for running Java applications on [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

 ## Repository/Tag Details
 Supported images/tags include: